 Accommodation in Geneva can be very expensive at the best of times but Genève hotels are particularly crowded and expensive during the Geneva Motor Show period.
 As the Palexpo exhibition grounds are right next to the airport, flying into Geneva Airport early morning and leaving late afternoon or at night is a sensible option to see the motor show for European visitors living close to airports served by low-cost airlines flying into Geneva.
 (EasyJet is the largest airline flying to Geneva Airport.)

-By Swiss Railways Trains to the Geneva Auto Show (Genève Auto Salon)
+By Swiss Railways Trains to the Geneva Motor Show (Genève Auto Salon)

 Bearers of tickets for the Geneva Auto Show also qualify for discounts of 10% on any railway fare from anywhere in Switzerland if traveling to and from the Auto Salon.
 Combination tickets including transportation and admission to the Auto Show can be bought from any Swiss railway station and many other travel agents.
 These combination tickets bought through Swiss Railways are around CHF5 cheaper than regular Auto Salon admission tickets.

-By Public Bus to the Geneva Auto Show in Switzerland
+By Public Bus to the Geneva Motor Show in Switzerland

 Geneva public transportation (Unireso) buses also provide transportation to the Geneva Auto Salon.
 The most useful bus is bus line 5, which runs from amongst others Geneva Cornavin station via Nations to Geneva Airport (and back) stopping en route at Palexpo’s main entrance.
 Traveling time from Geneva station to Palexpo is around 20 minutes with buses departing every 7 to 8 minutes.
-Less useful routes to most visitors are line 28, 57 and Y, which also stop right at Palexpo.
+Less useful routes to most visitors are lines 23, 28, 59, 66, and F, which also stop right at Palexpo.

-All other bus lines to Geneva Airport (10, 23, 57) can also be taken to the airport stop which is around 5 minutes walk from the entrance to Palexpo.
+All other bus lines to Geneva Airport (10, 23, 28, 56, 57, F) may also be taken to the airport stop which is around 5 minutes walk from the entrance to Palexpo.

 Bus 5 can get extremely crowded during the Geneva Auto Show period – especially Saturday and Sunday mornings.
 At very busy periods, direct buses from Geneva station are available to the Auto Salon – these buses depart from directly in front of the station near the usual stop of bus 5.